TeamDat/abacus/README.md

  * Troubleshooting errors:
    * Must install node.js before installing any of the packages.
    * Run npm update to reflect the updated package changes.
-   * For any other issues, email lg@gatech.edu.
+   * For any other issues, create an issue on this git repository.